-Michigan State has won seven in a row and 11 of its last 12 games.
+- Michigan State has won eight in a row and 12 of their last 13 games.
 The last loss?
 A one-point defeat at Purdue.

-Michigan State?s Bryn Forbes, the nation?s top marksman from beyond the arc, was held without a 3-pointer for the first time in 15 games.
+- 0, 3-pointers for Michigan State?s Bryn Forbes, the nation?s top marksman from beyond the arc.

-Maryland is 3-5 in its last eight games.
+- Maryland is 3-6 in its last nine games.

 Email Tom Dienhart using the form below.

 And if you want to leave a comment on this post, use the box below.
 All comments need to be approved by a moderator.